usc-isi-i2/kgtk/docs/transform/lift.md

   --output-only-modified-rows [OUTPUT_ONLY_MODIFIED_ROWS]
                         If true, output only modified edges to the primary output stream. (default=False).
+  --use-label-envar [True/False]
+                        If true, use the KGTK_LABEL_FILE envar for the label file if no --label-file. (default=False).

   -v [optional True|False], --verbose [optional True|False]
                         Print additional progress messages (default=False).